MicrosoftDocs/learn/learn-pr/advocates/manage-iot-devices/includes/3b-administer-your-hub.md

 ### Overview

 The overview contains some useful data.
 If you scroll to the bottom of the page, you'll see two charts.
-By default, the **Telemetry data sent** and **Successful twin reads from back end** metrics are displayed here.
+By default, the **Telemetry messages sent** and **Successful twin reads from back end** metrics are displayed here.
 These charts are a good place to go to when you're verifying that the telemetry from a device is being received.

 [![Screenshot showing the default charts in the IoT hub overview](../media/iot-admin-overview.png)](../media/iot-admin-overview.png#lightbox)

 The overview, however, isn't the most useful of the menu entries, as we'll see as we explore the menu.
-You can select **Activity log**, though you may not understand what and why the entries are there.
+You can select **Activity log**, though you might not understand why the entries are there.
 Logs often contain too much information!
 Also, select **Diagnose and solve problems**.
 This page is a resource to go to if problems arise.
 There's no guarantee that it will have all the information you need, but it's a good place to start.

 [![Screenshot showing the troubleshooting options for an IoT hub](../media/iot-admin-common-problems.png)](../media/iot-admin-common-problems.png#lightbox)